brentgroves/repsys/a_status/project_bullet_list.md

 thank you.

+- Research usage of zeiss piweb.
+We have Mills River license available.

 ## Structures Information Systems, Kubernetes, or K8s, Platform Engineering Support

-- ongoing certificate management for each mach2 server
+- on-going certificate management for each mach2 server
 - on-going certificate management for Structures Avilla Kubernetes Cluster
 - automate the Structures Azure AKS Kubernetes cluster certificate management process with the Automated Certificate Management Environment (ACME) protocol and the Let's Encrypt certificate authority.
 - connect Structures Avilla Dell PowerEdge servers to extreme core switches with 10GB SPF+ modules in truck mode to VLANs 50 and 220.